telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-ubuntu-20.04.1.md

 &nbsp;2.
 Run `sudo make install` and let the files be owned by root.

 Personally I prefer option 1.
-I really dislike to use `sudo`.
+I really dislike using `sudo`.

 You now have *orionld*, the NGSI-LD Context Broker compiled, installed and ready to work!